-The initiation, Amrit Sanchaar, takes place in a gurdwara (lit: ‘house of the Guru’, the Sikh place of worship), in a ceremony that includes recitals of the guru’s teachings and affirmations of the key principles of the faith.
+The initiation, Amrit Sanchaar, takes place in a gurdwara (the Sikh place of worship), in a ceremony that includes recitals of the guru’s teachings and affirmations of the key principles of the faith.
 Amrit is a mixture of sugar (symbolising sweetness) and water (symbolising purity), stirred by a double-edged sword (symbolising strength), which is sprinkled on the eyes and hair and then drunk by the person being initiated.

 All Khalsa are instructed to wear five key symbols known as the five Ks, as they all begin with the letter K in the Punjabi language:

-In 2018, the Sikh Press Association complained to IPSO that the Times had stated Vaisakhi was the Sikh New Year.
-But the complaint was rejected, because the description of Vaisakhi as the Sikh New Year was widespread.
+In 2018, the Sikh Press Association complained to IPSO that The Times had stated Vaisakhi was the Sikh New Year.
+The complaint was rejected, because the description of Vaisakhi as the Sikh new year was widespread.

-- Sikhs visit their local gurdwara with those who feel they are ready to undergo Khalsa initiation.
+Sikhs visit their gurdwara with those who feel they are ready to undergo Khalsa initiation.

-- A procession called a “nagar kirtan” (loosely translated as “city praising”), is led by five Khalsa and proceeds through public spaces.
+A procession called a nagar kirtan (loosely translated as “city praising”), is led by five Khalsa, known as the Panj Pyare or beloved ones, and proceeds through public spaces.
 This occurs in a number of cities around the world including many capital cities.
 Many Sikhs wear bright colours including orange, blue and yellow.

-Dr Jasjit Singh is a research fellow in the School of Philosophy, Religion and the History of Science at the University of Leeds
+Dr Jasjit Singh is a research fellow in the School of Philosophy, Religion and the History of Science at Leeds University